youtube/cobalt/cobalt/site/docs/reference/starboard/modules/12/configuration_constants.md

 The maximum video bitrate the platform can decode.
 The following value equals to 8M bytes per seconds which is more than enough for compressed video.

-### kSbMediaMaximumVideoFrames ###

-Specify the number of video frames to be cached during playback.
-A large value leads to more stable fps but also causes the app to use more memory.

-### kSbMediaMaximumVideoPrerollFrames ###

-The encoded video frames are compressed in different ways, so their decoding time can vary a lot.
-Occasionally a single frame can take longer time to decode than the average time per frame.
-The player has to cache some frames to account for such inconsistency.
-The number of frames being cached are controlled by SB_MEDIA_MAXIMUM_VIDEO_PREROLL_FRAMES and SB_MEDIA_MAXIMUM_VIDEO_FRAMES.

-Specify the number of video frames to be cached before the playback starts.
-Note that setting this value too large may increase the playback start delay.

 ### kSbMediaVideoFrameAlignment ###